rhysstever/Eona/Continents/Ezavriel.md

 # Ezavriel

 ![[Ezavriel_Labeled.jpg]]
-Ezavriel is a warm continent in [[Eona]], location in its northern hemishere.
+Ezavriel is a warm continent on [[Eona]], located in its northern hemisphere.

 ## History
 History